-6.7 Working near underground electrical services
+5.6.
+Working near underground electrical services

-Where electrical work requires excavation and trenching to access the electrical service, or there is a requirement to drive an object into the ground, the requirements of the WHS Excavation, Trenching and Penetrations Procedure (PRO-00302) must be complied with.
+Where Electrical Work requires excavation and trenching to access the electrical service, or there is a requirement to drive an object into the ground, the requirements of the Excavation, Trenching and Penetrations Procedure (PRO-00302) and Electrical safety Code of Practice 2020 must be complied with.

-6.8 Electrical testing and tagging
+5.7.
+Electrical testing and tagging

-Users of electrical equipment are responsible for confirming the equipment is tested and tagged before the equipment is used.
+Users of Electrical Equipment are responsible for confirming the equipment is tested and tagged before the equipment is used.
 Any equipment that has not been tested or is out of test date must not be used until it has been successfully tested and tagged.

-All electrical equipment and RCD's must be tested and tagged.
+All Electrical Equipment and RCD's must be tested and tagged.
 This includes the operational testing (manual) and the performance testing (electrical) of all RCDs.

-Specific requirements for inspection, testing and tagging of electrical equipment at Seqwater workplaces are included in Appendix C of this procedure.
+Specific requirements for inspection, testing and tagging of Electrical Equipment at Seqwater workplaces are included in Appendix C of this Procedure.

-The inspection, test and tag process shall be undertaken in accordance with the requirements of AS/NZS 3760 In-service Safety Inspection and Testing of Electrical Equipment.
+The inspection, test and tag process shall be undertaken in accordance with the requirements of AS/NZS 3760 Inservice Safety Inspection and Testing of Electrical Equipment.